SINTEF/entities-service/README.md

 entities-service --help
 ```

+A complete list of commands and options can be found in the [CLI documentation](docs/CLI.md).

 ## pre-commit hook `validate-entities`

 The `validate-entities` [pre-commit](https://pre-commit.com) hook runs the CLI command `entities-service validate` on all files that are about to be committed.